subbyte/deepchecksum/README.md

-# deepchecksum
-File checksum verification using deephash
+# File Checksum Verification Using deephash